Last Known Address

-Last Known Address (Dernier domicile connu) is a 1970 French-Italian film directed by José Giovanni.
+Last Known Address (Dernier domicile connu) is a 1970 film directed by José Giovanni.
 This movie is based on the eponymous novel The Last Known Address by Joseph Harrington.

 Its theme tune, composed by François de Roubaix, has subsequently been sampled in several songs, such as "All n My Grill" by Missy Elliott and "Supreme" by Robbie Williams.

 Plot

 Marceau Léonetti (Lino Ventura), a competent and energetic officer stops by chance the son of an influential lawyer driving under the influence of alcohol.
 A few months later, the lawyer falsely accuses Léonetti as being violent and incompetent.
 As a result, Marceau is transferred to a small police station, where the height of his investigative exploits is recovering a young boys stolen pigeons.

 Contacted by an old colleague of his, who is now head of a special crime unit, Léonetti is enlisted into the unit.
 There he meets young and beautiful police officer Jeanne (Marlène Jobert), and the pair are tasked with catching perverts who sexually harass young women in cinemas, in a sting operation with Jeanne acting as bait.

 Léonetti is given another assignment, to locate and arrest Roger Martin (Philippe March), the only witness to a crime, who can testify at the murder trial of a master criminal Soramon (Guy Héron).
 The prosecution's only other witness has died of a serious illness.
 Without his testimony, Soramon will go free, but no-one knows where Martin is.
 The police only have an old address for him, Cité de la Glaciére.
 Léonetti and Jeanne try to find him by locating his old furniture, which he sold when he moved.

 In the process of their investigations, the pair discover Martin may have a young daughter, and that she took medication in the form of blue pills, a clue which may lead them to Martin.
 Meanwhile criminal associates of Soramon are tailing Léonetti and Jeanne, in the hope that they will discover Martin's whereabouts.
 The existence of a daughter is confirmed by Martin's former neighbour.